Stochastic switching of delayed feedback suppresses oscillations in genetic regulatory systems: Delayed Negative Feedback Again

 In Figure~\ref{fig:hopf_2delay}, we show the locus of Hopf bifurcation points in parameter space for Eq.~\eqref{effective} and compare it to the Hopf bifurcation points for the single delay equation given in Eq.~\eqref{DNF1}.
 We can see that there are regions of parameter space wherein $\tau_1, \tau_2$ are larger than the single delay critical Hopf value but the system continues to reach the fixed point.
 Hence, the fast switching between delays in the stochastic system causes the effective behavior of the system to behave as if the feedback followed two distinct delay values simultaneously.
 The presence of multiple delays increased the range of delay values for which the fixed point was stable.

 When switching is not fast, then the increased stabilization of the fixed point is not observed.
 Although it is challenging to analytically investigate this scenario, numerical investigation via stochastic simulation is straightforward and can be seen in Figure \ref{fig:bifur_eps}.
 Explicit stochastic simulations are performed by sampling the continuous-time Markov chain and solving the delay differential equation between these events.
 The system is simulated for $t\in[0,100]$, and over the window $t\in[90,100]$, the minimum and maximum values are taken, as presumed magnitudes of any oscillations after the transient portions have decayed.
 As waiting times are increased ($\varepsilon$ large), the system spends enough time in each delay state so that the effective dynamics follow a single delay equation for the duration of time in that state.
 Periodic solutions corresponding to the delay of the state emerge.
 As the waiting time is decreased ($\varepsilon$ small), the effects of the second delay term emerge and the stabilization of the fixed point is observed (see Figures ~\ref{fig:decreasing epsilon} and \ref{fig:bifur_eps}).
-We emphasize this bifurcation in contrast to distributed delay models, where no such notion of speed of switching exists.